atmosphere

 Parameters:

-solar_activity_data – Solar activity data for a range of epochs as produced by tudatpy.io.read_solar_activity_data.
+solar_activity_data – Solar activity data for a range of epochs as produced by tudatpy.data.read_solar_activity_data.

 Get local density